faramirezs/hackathon-2025-team-NoFunding/README.md

 The implications extend beyond chest X-rays.
 This framework applies to any medical imaging task where data privacy and heterogeneity are concerns: MRI analysis, CT scans, pathology slides, retinal imaging.
 By solving the non-IID problem with FedBN and demonstrating efficient training under severe resource constraints, we provide a blueprint for democratizing medical AI development across institutions of any size.

-Team NoFunding proves that limited resources drive innovation.
-With no external funding, we focused on fundamental algorithmic improvements rather than computational brute force, creating an efficient, scalable solution that works within the constraints faced by most healthcare institutions.
+We focused on fundamental algorithmic improvements rather than computational brute force, creating an efficient, scalable solution that works within the constraints faced by most healthcare institutions.

 ---